Combs Wood Nature Reserve

 About the reserve

 Parking at Combs Cemetery, the woods can be reached by following the private road up to the top of the hill before taking the footpath across fields to the left of Holyoak Farm.

 The wood’s ancient origins and centuries of coppicing are responsible for producing carpets of spectacular spring flowers, including displays of early-purple orchid, ransom and ragged robin.
 Other specialities include rare oxlips, which are limited to sites in East Anglia, and specialities such as wood anemone and moschatel.
 And, where nectar rich plants thrive in the sun dappled rides, so do many woodland butterfly, including orange tip, speckled wood, brown argus, small copper, and common blue.
 Moths recorded include mother shipton, straw dot, common carpet and swallow tailed moth, while dragon and damselflies are also a common sight in the wood.

 Banded demoiselle, broad bodied chaser, brown hawker and southern hawker can all be seen zipping after midges during the summer.
 But it would be a mistake to think this wood is a place that should only be visited in the spring and summer months.
-Combs Wood is criss-crossed with rides of different shapes and sizes that take in impressive coppices of ash and hornbeam; all viewed through an atmospheric green lens caused by the wood’s almost constant leaf canopy.
-With no right or wrong direction to walk, visitors can explore the woods for as long as the mood takes – discovering new routes, listening to birds and the creaking sigh of trees in the wind, or for the young of heart, making dens.
+Combs Wood has a formal ride system that take in impressive coppices of ash and hornbeam; all viewed through an atmospheric green lens caused by the wood’s almost constant leaf canopy.
+Visitors can walk the paths for as long as the mood takes, listening to birds and the creaking sigh of trees in the wind.